 - a decision to refuse an overall non-care period,

-- a decision to make deductions from FTB payments to repay child support debts,
+- a decision to make deductions from FTB payments to repay child support debts or carer debts,

 - a decision to start or refuse to start a low-income non-enforcement period (3.4.5),

 - a decision which results in failure to collect an amount payable that has been unpaid for 6 months if legal proceedings have not commenced for recovery of the amount or proceedings have commenced and at least 3 months has elapsed since the proceedings were commenced (payee only), and

 - a refusal to remit late payment penalties imposed on payers.

 An employer can object to a decision made by the Registrar under the CSRC Act to refuse to remit late payment penalties imposed on employers.

 CSRC Act section 26 sets out the particulars that the Registrar must enter in the Child Support Register in relation to each liability.
 As noted above, a parent may object to a decision to vary or refuse to vary those particulars.
 For example, following a Registrar-initiated decision to end collection (see 5.6.2).

 The particulars entered in the Register include the following:

 - details of the child support assessment, court order or maintenance agreement (including matters such as the name of the parents, the periodic amount and the basis of the liability),